-The History of French Gardens
+The History of French-Style Gardens

-Some of the world's most famous gardens employ French-style gardening techniques, but none are more well-known than the garden at Versailles.
-Some other famous French gardens include the Gardens of Vaux-le-Vicomte, the Villandry Gardens, and the Gardens of Eyrignac Manor.
+Some of the world's most famous gardens employ French-style gardening techniques, but none are more well-known than the gardens at the Palace of Versailles.
+Some other famous French gardens include the gardens of Vaux-le-Vicomte, the gardens of Château de Villandry, and the gardens of Eyrignac Manor.

-French Garden Care and Maintenance
+French-style Garden Care and Maintenance

 French Country Gardens